How to Start Seeds Indoors: Part 2 – Choosing which Veggies to Start Inside

 Starting seeds indoors is part science, part art, part experimentation.
 Each year, you’ll learn something new about the vegetables you try starting.
 Keep having fun, and get those hands dirty!

-Once you’ve decided what you are going to plant, you’ll then need to create a plan for when to get the seeds started – instructions for creating a seed starting schedule are coming up next!
+Once you’ve decided what you are going to plant, you’ll then need to create a plan for when to get the seeds started – instructions for creating a seed starting schedule!